Fairness-aware Vision Transformer via Debiased Self-Attention: Introduction

-To address the above challenges, we propose a novel framework for ensuring bias mitigation training of ViT via \underline{D}ebiasing \underline{S}elf-\underline{A}ttention (DSA) to decouple the target prediction from the spurious features.
-DSA takes a hierarchical approach, where the first stage aims to localize and perturb the spurious features from input image patches by leveraging adversarial attacks against a bias-only model.
-The bias-only model, which is trained with an adversarial learning objective \cite{zhang2018mitigating}, is able to explicitly predict sensitive labels, such as gender and race, by exploiting spurious features maximally while minimally leveraging other features including the real features, such as hair.
+To address the above challenges, we propose a novel framework for ensuring bias mitigation training of ViT via Debiasing Self-Attention (DSA).
+DSA uses a hierarchical method.
+First, it localizes and perturbs spurious features in image patches by using adversarial attacks on a bias-only model.
+This model is trained to predict sensitive labels like gender and race by maximizing the use of spurious features and minimizing the use of real features like hair color.
+Specifically, we design a novel adversarial attack against the bias-only model to capture the most important patches for learning spurious features.

-DSA relies on the intuitive hypothesis that adversarial attacks, although initially designed to evaluate the robustness of ViT, can also be used to identify and remove spurious features to train debiased ViTs.
-While the transferability of adversarial attack approaches from CNN to ViT is still a matter of contention in the literature \cite{naseer2021improving,shao2021adversarial,paul2022vision,pinto2021vision,gu2022vision}, recent work \cite{fu2022patch} proposes Patch-Fool as a viable approach to attack the self-attention mechanism by targeting image patches during ViT's self-attention computations.
-This motivates us to design a novel adversarial attack against the bias-only model with the goal of capturing the most important patches for learning the sensitive label.
 Different form image in-painting approaches, adversarial examples are automatically constructed during the attack by directly perturbing the patches with spurious features.

-In the second stage of DSA, the original training set is augmented with the constructed adversarial examples to formulate a debiased training set.
+Second, the original training set is augmented with the constructed adversarial examples to formulate a debiased training set.
 In addition, a regularizer, which is specifically designed for the self-attention mechanism in ViT, is introduced to align the biased examples and their corresponding unbiased adversarial examples through attention weights.
-Our novel training objective encourages ViT models to learn informative features while ensuring their fairness.
+Our novel training objective encourages ViT models to learn real features while ensuring fairness.